Prominent Muslim Brotherhood figures to leave Qatar

 Wagdy Ghoneim, a cleric who supports the Muslim Brotherhood, said he was leaving Qatar.

-"Thanks to Allah, I have decided to move from dear Qatar, not to cause any pressure or embarrassment or problems for my dear brothers in Qatar," he said on his Facebook page.
+"Thanks to Allah, I have decided to move from dear Qatar, without any pressure or difficulties or problems," he said in a video on his Facebook page.

-(Additional reporting by Shadi Bushra in Cairo and Angus McDowall in Riyadh; Writing by Michael Georgy; Editing by Rosalind Russell)